HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Configuring HiGrad

 \section{Configuring HiGrad}

 {L_{\textnormal{CI}}}

 The HiGrad algorithm takes as input $(B_1, \ldots, B_K)$ and $(n_0, n_1, \ldots, n_K)$, and this section aims to shed some light on how to choose the structural parameters.
+The main takeaway from this section is that HiGrad with $T = 4$ performs competitively in many practical problems.

 With the goal of balancing contrasting and sharing, we consider the confidence interval length as a measure to evaluate HiGrad structures.
-While results in Section \ref{sec:method-1} show that all HiGrad confidence intervals have the same coverage probability asymptotically, the average length of the confidence interval allows us to distinguish between different HiGrad structures.
+While the results in Section \ref{sec:method-1} show that all HiGrad confidence intervals have the same coverage probability asymptotically, the average length of the confidence interval allows us to distinguish between different HiGrad structures.
 Apparently, a shorter confidence interval is better appreciated.

 Denote by $\Lci = 2t_{T - 1, 1-\frac{\alpha}{2}}\se_x$ the length of the HiGrad confidence interval.
 Using the optimal weights, $\sqrt{N} (\overline\mu_x - \mu^\ast_x)$ is known to converge to $\N(0, \sigma^2)$ in distribution.
 Hence, $\sqrt{N}\se_x/\sigma$ follows $\chi_{T-1}/\sqrt{T-1}$ asymptotically, a rescaled chi random variable.
 As a consequence, the expectation of $\Lci$ equals\footnote{It is possible to construct examples where $\E \Lci$ is infinite by letting $\mu_x(\theta)$ grow very fast away from $\theta^\ast$.
 We omit these types of examples.}